meeshkan/properties-driven-development-tutorial/ARTICLE.md

     assert keys == sorted(keys)
 ```

 While this works, there's something unsatisfactory about it.
 The premise of property-based testing is that we can cover all kinds of unexpected cases.
-Here, we're hard-coding the cases where the invariant should be tested.
+In `test_keys_sorted` and `test_search_after_delete`, we're hard-coding the cases where the invariant should be tested.
 Is there something we can do to randomize testing the invariant?

-Enter [stateful testing](https://hypothesis.readthedocs.io/en/latest/stateful.html).
-With stateful tests, we define operations that can be run but leave their order for the framework to decide.
+Enter [**stateful testing**](https://hypothesis.readthedocs.io/en/latest/stateful.html).
+With stateful tests, we define operations that can be run, but the framework decides the order.

-In Hypothesis, one can use [`RuleBasedStateMachine`]() for that.
+In Hypothesis, one can use [`RuleBasedStateMachine`](https://hypothesis.readthedocs.io/en/latest/stateful.html#rule-based-state-machines) for that.
 We won't go into details, but here's an example for `SortedDict`:

 ```python
 # test_sorted_dict.py